Impact of Legislation Protecting Patient Assistance Programs on Health Insurance Premiums

 Insurance,Coverage,Mix,Reimbursement,Protection,Concept

-Do State Laws Protecting Patient Assistance Programs by Prohibiting Accumulators or Maximizers Impact Health Insurance Premiums?
+State Laws Protecting Patient Assistance Programs by Prohibiting Accumulators and Maximizers Have Not Impacted Health Insurance Premiums

-• Maximizers set patients’ OOP maximums equal to the maximum value of a manufacturer’s patient assistance program, which is typically spread evenly throughout the benefit year.
+• Maximizers set out-of-pocket maximums equal to the maximum value of assistance, usually spread evenly throughout the year.
+Maximizers also stop assistance from counting toward a patient’s deductible and out-of-pocket maximum.

 Legend-01